 - Once the installation finishes, press ‘Restart‘.

 Your ROG Phone 2 should now successfully be downgraded to Android 9 Pie.
-When the phone reboots into the OS, you can go ahead, set it up and finally restore all your data that you backed up earlier.
+When the phone reboots into the OS, you can go ahead, set it up, and finally restore all your data that you backed up earlier.

 You can always upgrade back to Android 10 using the FOTA service or through manual installation.
 Users have already reported Asus with the existing bugs and they should be fixed in the next OTA update.

-So, this was our guide on how to downgrade ROG Phone 2 from Android 10 to Android Pie.
 If you have any questions regarding the downgrade procedure or regarding the Android 10 update itself, please feel free to ask via the comments.
 Also, please let me know of any other bugs that I might have missed in the list, it would be a good reference for other users.